barbaravsousa/ChimpSync/README.md

 ## How to run it locally

+Before running the application locally, update the environmental variables accordingly.

 ### Using Docker

 **1) Docker Installation:** Ensure Docker is installed and running on your local machine.